appcircleio/appcircle-android-saucelabs-component/README.md

-# Appcircle _Android Saucectl Run_ component
+# Appcircle _Saucectl Run_ component

-Automate the execution of UI tests for Android applications using Saucectl by Sauce Labs.
+Automate the execution of UI tests for Android and iOS applications using Saucectl by Sauce Labs.

 ## Input Variables